robillardstudio/three-lines-in-latent-space/README.md

 [^22]: En faisant référence ici au _Projet Mondrian_ de Frieder Nake : « I had scanned all of the neoplastic images of Mondrian's, and had arranged them into a time sequence of Mondrian's painting.
 The idea then was to analyze them year by year, in all sorts of statistical directions.
 Out of this, I wanted to develop a predictory system that would predict and create the New York Boogie-Woogie!
 Outrageously optimistic! » Frieder Nake, « The Art of Being Precise: Frieder Nake in Conversation [With Margit Rosen] », ZKM, 2022. [https://www.youtube.com/watch?v=Z_pOiHX6HYE](https://www.youtube.com/watch?v=Z_pOiHX6HYE)

-[^23]: Par exemple dans environnement comme Anaconda.
+[^23]: Par exemple dans un environnement comme Anaconda.
 Pour l'installation des dépendances, Cf. [Generative Deep Drawing](https://github.com/leogenot/DeepDrawing)

 <!-- #### Fondations